pytek-io/rpy/docs/basics.rst

 Accessing object attributes remotely
 -------------------------------------

 One can also read and write remote object attributes as follows.
+In our example we can change the greeting message as follows.

 .. code-block:: python

-    class Demo:
+    class Greeter:
         def __init__(self):
             self.greet = "Hello"